Created on: 3 August 2012

 The following are all connected to the Arduino GND:

-The centre pin (or wiper) of the potentiometer is connected to the LCD V0 pin.
+The center pin (or wiper) of the potentiometer is connected to the LCD V0 pin.

 The following are connected to the Arduino 5V pin: